Current Portfolio

 • Advice — Council Members provide high-level strategic guidance on potential investment opportunities, sharing their global network and unique insight.

 • Nurturing and Mentorship — Council Members serve as a resource to young management teams as they develop and execute their strategy, providing portfolio companies with unparallel access to the extensive business experience of the Council Members.
-In special cass, Council Members may take management roles or sit on portfolio company boards where their experience would help to create value.
+In special cases, Council Members may take management roles or sit on portfolio company boards where their experience would help to create value.

 • Business Relationships — Council Members provide portfolio companies with the opportunity to leverage their local and international business relationships.
 They may make introductions to key business partners and customers or share views with management teams on strategies to encourage business development.